toluwalojurotimiayeni/alx-higher_level_programming/0x03-python-data_structures/README.md

-Write a function that prints a matrix of integers.
+Write a function that adds 2 tuples.